Johnstown, County Kilkenny: Public transport

-Route 828 operated by M & A Coaches on behalf of the National Transport Authority provides a daily journey each way to/from Cullohill, Durrow (Laois), Abbeyleix and Portlaoise.
-There is no Sunday service.
-Bus Éireann's Expressway service between Dublin and Cork ceased to serve Johnstown on 30 June 2012.
+TFI Local link operated by JJ Kavanagh and Sons provides a daily journey each way from Portlaoise to Cashel 828 and Thurles 858.
+Bus Éireann and Aircoach service between Dublin and Cork ceased to serve Johnstown on 30 June 2012.

 Places of interest

 Ballyspellan Spa Well is a nearby mineral spa which was visited by Jonathan Swift in 1728.
 A poem praising its medicinal qualities was penned by Thomas Sheridan and a retort was produced by Swift.
 In 1806, a Viking Age brooch was found in Ballyspellan and is now on display in the National Museum of Ireland.

 Grangefertagh is a 6th Century Round tower situated 3.5 km northeast of the village.
 It is associated with St Ciarán of Saigir and was attacked by the Vikings in 865.

 Foulkscourt Castle, is a Norman-era tower house northwest of the village.